- What you are looking for woodworking chisels?

 - Wooden octagon handles are comfortable on the hands.

-- A broad range of tools for almost every use.
+- A broad range of tools for almost every use case for wood carving.

 - Attractive wooden case for storage.